Healthcare AI Governance

 International models miss the NZ context

-Waitemata Healthcare's work on AI governance for clinical practice demonstrated that frameworks developed overseas do not account for New Zealand's regulatory environment, population health profile, or Te Whatu Ora's operational structure.
-Importing them wholesale creates governance gaps where they matter most -- at the point of patient care.
+Waitematā Healthcare's published research on AI governance for clinical practice translation demonstrated that frameworks developed overseas do not account for New Zealand's regulatory environment, population health profile, or Te Whatu Ora's operational structure.
+Importing them wholesale creates governance gaps where they matter most: at the point of patient care.
+Our consultants develop context-specific governance that addresses these gaps.

-Cultural safety is not optional
+Cultural safety is not optional in Aotearoa

-AI tools trained on overseas datasets can produce outputs that are clinically unsafe for Maori and Pacific patients.
+AI tools trained on overseas datasets can produce outputs that are clinically unsafe for Māori and Pacific patients.
 Algorithmic bias in risk prediction, diagnostic imaging, and treatment recommendations compounds existing health inequities.
-Governance must embed cultural safety assessment from the outset, not as an afterthought.
+The principle of kaitiakitanga demands that governance embed cultural safety assessment from the outset, not as an afterthought.
+Te Tiriti o Waitangi requires it.

 Accountability gaps remain unresolved